realworldocaml/book/book/gadts/README.md

 ## When are GADTs useful?

-The typed language we showed above is a perfectly reasonable example, but it might give you an overly narrow sense of where GADTs show up.
+The typed language we showed above is a perfectly reasonable example, but GADTs are useful for a lot more than designing little languages.
-In this section, we'll try to give you a sampling of other places where GADTs can be usefully applied.
+In this section, we'll try to give you a broader sampling of the kinds of things you can do with GADTs.

 ### Varying your return type

-Sometimes, you want to write a single function that returns different types in different situations.
+Sometimes, you want to write a single function that can effectively vary its type based on the arguments it is passed.
 In some sense, we do this all the time.
-After all, polymorphic functions can have return types that depend on the types of the values they're fed.  `List.find` is a good example.
+After all, polymorphic functions can have return types that depend on the types of the values they're fed.
+`List.find` is a fine example.
 The signature indicates that the type of the result varies with the type of the input list.

 ```ocaml env=main
 # List.find